 According to Haglund, conflicting information from experts at multiple levels has often complicated the district's own efforts.
-"It used to be literally three separate sets of guidance -- the (Centers for Disease Control), the California Department of Health and the Alameda County health department, and they were not well synced together," he said.
+"It used to be literally three separate sets of guidance -- the CDC, the California Department of Health and the Alameda County health department, and they were not well-synced together," he said.

 In the past few months, the county and state "have been really working hard to align their documents so that they're not unintentionally providing conflicting guidance," but Haglund added, "the one large remaining issue, from my perspective, is the issue of stable grouping requirements."

 Haglund then proceeded to read from the state guidance under stable groups for secondary grades: "'CDPH does not require schools to create stable groups', and if you stop reading at that point, you go, 'Cool, we can do a seven-period day, we're good, we're set to go," he said.

 "But then you keep reading -- 'Instead, CDPH provides a number of potential approaches to stable groups for middle and high schools'," Haglund said.
 "Are you saying we don't do them or are you going to tell us how to do them?
 When we say clear messaging, that's an example of what I'm talking about."

 Guidelines around stable cohorts and group sizes influence a number of decisions concerning classroom logistics and staffing.
 The district also said restricting cohorts or mixing of groups during the school day "severely limits" secondary schools from carrying out a full schedule of classes.